bkg2018/MUZ-Workshop/MUZ/Documentation/SCWorkshopDifferences.md

 The characters which can be identified as operators or separators should be avoided: colon, semi colon, comma, parenthesis, dash etc.

-A label cannot use the name of a directive or instruction, as it would be identified as such.
+A label cannot use the name of a directive or instruction: it would be identified as such and not as a label.

 A label must not start with a digit.

-Avoid single and double quotes as they are used to surround strings and characters.
+Avoid single and double quotes in label names as they are used to surround strings and characters.

-A label starting with the `@` character is local to the last global label.
+A label starting with the `@` character is local to the code between the last global label and the next global label.

 A label alone on its line will take the current assembling address of the current section, unless the next assembled line is an .ORG directive which will reprogramm the label address.